-Whenever we think of Data Centres, many of us think of huge warehouses with rows and rows full of racks of servers – and in some cases we are right.
-However, they come in all shapes and sizes.
+Whenever we think of Data Centre scale, many of us think of huge warehouses with rows and rows full of racks of servers – and in some cases we are right.
 They can range from a few servers in a room to large structures measuring in hundreds of thousands of square feet with tens of thousands of servers and other hardware.
 The sizes and types of hardware they contain vary depending upon the needs of the entity or entities they are supporting.

 There are many different types such as private cloud providers like the colo's, public cloud providers like Google or Dropbox, organisations’ private data centres and Government Data Centres such as the UK Government or various scientific research facilities.
 These various Data Centres are not staffed like your work office with one person per computer, but with a smaller number of people monitoring large numbers of computers and networking devices, as well as power, cooling and other important building facilities.
 The floors must withstand more weight than a typical office building because Data Centre equipment is by no means light.
 On top of this, they also require high ceilings to accommodate equipment like talk racks, raised floors and ceiling-hung cabling, among other things.